 Schizoid personality disorder

 While the name sounds like schizophrenia, schizoid PD is more along the lines of an asocial personality disorder (not that such a thing exists), with asociality taken to extremes.
-Still, a family history of schizophrenia is a risk factor for schizoid PD, so there is some link there.
-Emotionally cold, neglectful, or detached parents can also increase risk.
+Still, a family history of schizophrenia is a risk factor for schizoid PD, so there is some link there, although no clear genetic links have been identified.
+Emotionally cold, neglectful, or detached parents can also increase the risk.

-- feeling detached from and completely disinterested in social relationships
+- feeling detached from and completely disinterested in social relationships, including sexual relationships

 - lack of emotional expression during interpersonal interactions